-The basement, a 20 x 20 cement space with a brick pillar and furnace in the center, was transformed by me and my dad over the course of two days.
-With his guidance, we were able to transform the basement into a pretty comfortable room with carpeted floors, a closet, and some shelves to put my stuff.
+The basement, a 20' x 20' cement space with a brick pillar and furnace in the center, was first made livable by adding carpeting and rudimentary furniture.
 The walls were bedsheets stretched around a wooden frame, and the closet was a plastic garage storage unit.
-We did all of this with a couple hundred dollars and a rented minivan.
-There wasn't much lighting in the room, so I had to install my own - I ended up wiring together my Jarvis light control system.
-You can see the first version of the room in the video.
+This was easily accomplished with a couple hundred dollars and a rented minivan.
+There wasn't any lighting in the basement besides a single dangling light bulb, so all lights were installed myself and eventually became a basic home automation system.
+You can see the first version of the room in the video below.

 When the closet broke